play14team/play14-website/_games/3-cans.md

 scale: Min 6, Max 16
 timebox: 5 – 15 mins

-description: This simple game is a collaboration games.
+excerpt: This simple game is a collaboration games.
 A team must collaborate to solve a physical enigma.

 materials:
   - 4 soda cans per team